Your Physiotherapist has recommended you for hydrotherapy as a form of treatment for your back or pelvis during your pregnancy.

 What is hydrotherapy?

-It is gentle exercise in warm water (35.5˚).
-The exercises cover strengthening, stretching, balance and posture.
+It is gentle strengthening exercises and stretches in warm water.
 This promotes freedom of movement and the support of the water can relieve pain and encourage relaxation.

 Is it safe during pregnancy?

 It is safe up to your 36th week of pregnancy.

 DO NOT ATTEND if you have:

 Leakage of amniotic fluid or signs of labour

 Infection of the bladder or vagina

 Raised temperature or high blood pressure

 Arrival Time: 11.30am